Table of Contents

 6. Vision Problems

 A number of different vision problems could indicate a toad is on its last legs.
 Blindness is one example.
-A toad that does not move and is unable to catch its prey may have lost its sight.
+A toad that does not moveOpens in a new tab. and is unable to catch its prey may have lost its sight.
 And even when blindness is not a problem, some species of toads can develop illnesses that result in cloudy eyes.

 Cane toads can develop a condition that causes one or both eyes to turn blue.
 Observing this would be an indication that the animal is ill and, quite possibly, nearing death.